 The average person has an attention span of about 8 seconds – shorter than that of a goldfish.
 This doesn’t bode well for marketers whose primary goal is to engage today’s easily distracted consumer.
 However, we can use these insights to optimise video content.
 Studies continually show that marketers have about ten seconds to engage an audience.
 After those ten seconds are up, viewership starts to drop off at rapid rates.
 This means as you’re scripting your video, you need to focus on those first few moments so your viewers continue watching your content.

-Engaging viewers initially is important to earning views, but keeping them around is critical to video SEO.
+Engaging viewers initially is important for earning views, but keeping them around is critical to video SEO.
 Just like Google, video search engines want to serve up the most relevant content to users.
 That means videos that have longer watch times are ranked above videos that viewers abandon early.
 But that doesn’t necessarily mean a longer video will perform better.
 A short video that’s watched from beginning to end will outperform a 10-minute video that’s only watched for a minute or two.
 While those first 10 seconds are critical to the viewer experience, your entire video should be packed with engaging, relevant, value-adding content that earns long-term views, not just empty clicks.

 4. Choose an intriguing thumbnail